Supporting Vulnerable Children

 This ministry was started and will be sustained by prayer.
 We believe that Prayer and Awareness in the Church is the first step to making a positive impact in the Foster Care Crisis.

-Among some of the events we have sponsored are dinners prepared by the church where participants enjoy a time of fellowship and awareness.
+We assist churches in Aiken and Edgefield counties by holding Awareness and Fellowship Events.
+A team of church volunteers will oversee events and planning.
 Awareness Events bring to light all of the needs in the community where DSS, Guardian Ad Litem, Former Foster Children and parents provide testimonials and insight to what is happening in our backyards.

 Fostering the Family Provides Several Ways You Can Get Involved